-a) Communications, outreach and capacity development about OP6 and its strategic initiatives.
-Such communications should serve to explain the need to focus SGP on landscape/seascape areas for achievement of greater strategic impact through clustering of projects and achievement of synergies.

-- b) Multi-stakeholder consultations.
-This consultation process should include the NSC, TAG and other relevant partners from government, civil society, UNDP, partner agencies etc. in order to achieve a broad consensus on the country programme approach in OP6. - c) Selection of the landscape/seascape area(s) of focus, with consideration given to SGP's niche, opportunities, challenges, and potential for synergies, etc. Depending on country size and grant resources available country programmes may select one or more landscapes or seascapes.
-For smaller countries, such as SIDS, the entire country may be considered as one landscape or seascape in such cases, the programme would need to identify a thematic focus or niche to ensure that SGP grantmaking is strategic and achieves greater impact. - d) Grant-making outside the selected landscape/seascape area(s).
-In OP6, up to 30% of grant resources could be allocated outside of the landscape/seascape areas, provided that these funds are utilized strategically.
+- a) Communications, outreach and capacity development about OP6 and its strategic initiatives.
+Such communications should serve to explain the need to focus SGP on landscape/seascape/ridge to reef areas for achievement of greater strategic impact through clustering of projects and achievement of synergies. - b) Multi-stakeholder consultations.
+This consultation process should include the NSC, TAG and other relevant partners from government, civil society, UNDP, partner agencies etc. in order to achieve a broad consensus on the country programme approach in OP6. - c) Selection of the landscape/seascape/ridge to reef area(s) of focus, with consideration given to SGP's niche, opportunities, challenges, and potential for synergies, etc. For smaller countries, such as SIDS, the entire country may be considered as one landscape or seascape/ridge to reef in such cases, the programme would need to identify a thematic focus or niche to ensure that SGP grant-making is strategic and achieves greater impact. - d) Grant-making outside the selected landscape/seascape/ridge to reef area(s).
+In OP6, up to 30% of grant resources could be allocated outside of the landscape/seascape/ridge to reef areas, provided that these funds are utilized strategically.
 Criteria for prioritization of projects and a typology of projects may be identified in the General Evaluation and Scoping Exercise.
-For example priority may be given by the country programme to grants outside the landscape/seascape area(s) that: - Projects that promote innovation in relation to SGP OP6 strategic initiatives and directions - Projects that provide new opportunities for partnerships and replication. - Help translate landscape lessons into policy or promote uptake - CSO-government dialogue platforms that promote civil society engagement with government in the context of multilateral environmental agreements
+For example priority may be given by the country programme to grants outside the landscape/seascape/ridge to reef area(s) that: - Promote innovation in relation to SGP OP6 strategic initiatives and directions - Provide new opportunities for partnerships and replication. - Help translate landscape lessons into policy or promote uptake - Establish CSO-government dialogue platforms that promote civil society engagement with government in the context of multilateral environmental agreements

-Key outputs to be produced at this stage would include: (a) a short report documenting the consultation and scoping process with key agreements on the CPS approach recorded, and (b) a draft outline of the CPS already developed to the extent possible with the landscape/seascape approach still to be fully elaborated in Step 2.
+Key outputs to be produced at this stage would include: (a) a short report documenting the consultation and scoping process with key agreements on the CPS approach recorded, and (b) a draft outline of the CPS already developed to the extent possible with the landscape/seascape/ridge to reef approach still to be fully elaborated in Step 2.

 Step 2.
-Selected Landscape/Seascape Baseline Assessment
+Selected Landscape/Seascape/ridge to reef Baseline Assessment

-The Landscape/Seascape Baseline Assessment process will be guided by the CPS Consultation and Scoping Exercise in the country which lays out the consensus for the priorities and planning for delivering OP6 outcomes in the country.
-The Landscape/Seascape Strategy developed for each country programme will describe the landscape approach for supporting global environmental activities in line with the selected strategic initiatives in the SGP Country Programme Strategy that contribute to sustainable development at the community level.
+The Landscape/Seascape/Ridge to Reef Baseline Assessment process will be guided by the CPS Consultation and Scoping Exercise of Barbados which will lay out the consensus for the priorities and planning for delivering OP6 outcomes in the country2.
+The Landscape/Seascape/Ridge to Reef Strategy developed should describe the landscape approach for supporting global environmental activities in line

-&lt;sup>2 For SGP country programmes with ongoing and new co-financing programmes which have developed detailed site/community level consultations such as in the SIDS Community Based Adaptation VRA process or Community Based REDD+, or COMPACT, and COMDEKS, the experience and results of these approaches will be drawn upon.
+2 For SGP country programmes with ongoing and new co-financing programmes which have developed detailed site/community level consultations such as in the SIDS Community Based Adaptation VRA process or Community Based REDD+, or COMPACT, and COMDEKS, the experience and results of these approaches will be drawn upon.
 In cases where the OP6 CPS will be targeting areas where these projects have been/are active, information will be drawn from existing documents and similar baselines assessment reports to the extent possible into the OP6 CPS document so as not to engage communities and local stakeholders in duplicative consultation processes.
 If necessary earlier consultation results could be built on, revisited and updated within the baseline assessment process foreseen for OP6 CPS development.